 Now for some altogether bad news in place of the speed testing images you’d normally find in this section while reading a BestVPN review.
 I’d feel goofy (at least) to give speed test results when connecting to any server gave me nothing more than unload-able webpages on account of low speeds.
 Yahoo, Gmail, Testmy.net (which we use for speed gauging), Facebook – you name the site – and none loaded successfully no matter which server I used and the geographical proximity.
 I normally average 30-35 Mbps downstream when testing against UK servers without a VPN connection, and 10-15 Mbps against East Coast US servers.

-With that unsavory bit in mind, I couldn’t check for IP leaks with a ‘broken’ internet, but if you happen to get thing up and running, feel free to check ipleak.net for most DNS leaks, and the WebRTC Bug.
+With that unsavory bit in mind, I couldn’t check for IP leaks for this AnonymousVPN review with a ‘broken’ internet, but if you happen to get thing up and running, feel free to check ipleak.net for most DNS leaks, and the WebRTC Bug.
 Test-ipv6.com checks for IPv6 leaks, with doileak.net a mixture of both tests for a little more ease of mind.

 You may try AnonymousVPN on Windows, Mac, or Android, at your own risk!